strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 ## The model implementation

-Files `model.h` and `model.cpp` contains model interface and implementation, respectively.
+Files `model.h` and `model.cpp` contain the model interface and implementation, respectively.
 I tried to keep the implementation as close as possible to the MILP model described in [Introduction].

  > Note that every `NULL` field is automatically filled by a default value by the CPLEX API.